The wool underwear that came out best - Thanks to a completely unique knitting method

 They alternated between physical activity for 40 minutes, rest for 20 minutes, before another period of activity and rest.

-Thermally assessed, Lanullva scored the highest and throughout the trial period was considered to be the warmest.
-Also kept the people warm during rest periods.
-The cotton underwear is rated as the coldest
+Thermally assessed, Lanullva scored the highest and was considered the warmest throughout the entire test period.
+It also kept the subjects warm during rest periods.
+The cotton underwear is considered the coldest

-Of the 4 types of wool underwear, the Lanullva products have the best thermal properties, and appear as a product for extreme conditions.
+Of the 4 types of wool underwear, Lanullva products have the best thermal properties, and are considered a product for extreme conditions.
 The thermal properties of underwear are directly related to the air content of the garments.

-Britain won The Reodor felgen prize in 1995 for his innovative thinking.
+Briton won Reodor received the wheel award in 1995 for his innovative thinking.

 A revolutionary knitting method that keeps you dry and warm, even in extreme weather conditions and high activity.

-That is why we always talk about air having to enter the garment for maximum insulation and ventilation.
-This knitting method, which captures the air in each small stitch, is what makes our wool even better.
+That's why we always talk about air entering the garment for maximum insulation and ventilation.
+This knitting method that traps air in every little stitch is what makes our wool even better.